Row of cypress trees in Tuscany in the late afternoon

 San Gimignano

 Yes, it’s crowded during the day with tour busses, but once they leave, you’ll have beautiful San Gimignano (#3), medieval city of towers, all to yourself.
-Enjoy top-class restaurants and stroll flood-lit streets that, apart from the souvenir shops, have barely changed in 700 years.
+Enjoy top-class restaurants and stroll flood-lit streets.
+Little has changed, apart from the souvenir shops, in 700 years.

-For an in-depth look at San Gimignano and why it deserves top billing in your itinerary, read Exploring San Gimignano in Tuscany.
+For an in-depth look at San Gimignano and why it deserves top billing in your itinerary, read San Gimignano: Top Things to See in Tuscany’s Tower Town.

 And if you’re looking for something to read while staying in San Gimignano, consider downloading The Towers of Tuscany, my award-winning novel about a female artist in San Gimignano and Siena in the 1300s.